KLeo24/COVID-pandemic/README.md

 ### What to do after a viral test
 To get your test result, please check with the group that performed your test, such as your healthcare provider or your health department.
 Check the CDC website to [locate your health department informtion.](https://www.cdc.gov/publichealthgateway/healthdirectories/healthdepartments.html) How long it takes to get your results back depends on the test used.
 - **If you test positive for Covid-19,** know what preventative steps to take [If You are Sick or Caring for Someone.](https://www.cdc.gov/coronavirus/2019-ncov/if-you-are-sick/index.html)
 - **If you test negative for Covid-19,** you probably were not infected at the time your sample was collected.
 However, that does not mean you will not get sick.
-It is possible that you were very in your infection when your sample was collected and that you could test positive later.
+It is possible that you were not infected when your sample was collected and that you could test positive later.
 Or you could be exposed later and then develop illness.
 In other words, a negative test result does not mean that you won't get sick later.
 This means you could still spread the virus.

 **For healthcare professionals**
 For information on evaluating and testing, see [recommendations for reporting, testing, and specimen collection](https://www.cdc.gov/coronavirus/2019-nCoV/hcp/clinical-criteria.html)